CAST-genomics/hla_typing/README.md

 ### Setup:
 0) Install/link appropriate code dependencies
 - Added initialize_R.R code to assist in R dependency generation.
 Depending on install strategies (e.g. with/without conda) and environment needs, this may need additional updates/tinkering for full functionality.
 Download http://nagasakilab.csml.org/hla/HLAVBSeq.jar and set in your bashrc settings/local path.
+(Note for AllOfUs this will be a direct !wget call.)

 1) downloading and storing reference files of interest
 - Generic reference and index data files should be downloaded/generated.